 The takeaway pizza was excellent: real Italian pizzas, fired in a proper oven, large and tasty, and only a few quid.
 Great for a simple meal out on our decking.
 (Oh, and I mustn’t forget the ice creams.
 Or the wine.)

 Our static caravan was new and of an excellent standard.
-No air con however, but all the windows had mosquito nets built in.
+No air con, however, but all the windows had mosquito nets built-in.
 We also had a deck and so eating out in the warm evening became the norm.

 The caravans were closer together than in the UK and not arranged in rows but at various angles nestled under trees.
 We had an excellent spot and weren’t overlooked at all.

 The pre-erected tents looked OK but not as big as the static caravan.
-There were also a lot of tents pitched – mainly from europe, though there were a few camper vans from the UK.
+There were also a lot of tents pitched – mainly from Europe, though there were a few camper vans from the UK.

 If you do pitch here then the ground is very sandy.
 Dry fine sand.
 So you’ll need to bring the right tent pegs with you.

-camping on the venetian shores
+camping on the Venetian shores

 Getting into Venice was quite easy.
 You could buy a combined bus and ferry ticket at the park.
 Catching the bus was just down the road in the village (but the bus was very crowded).

-Venice itself is excellent but not push chair friendly.
+Venice itself is excellent but not pushchair friendly.
 Many many people and a lot of small bridges with steps.

 We were there at the time of the Venice Film Festival (though we didn’t know it at the time), with billionaire’s yachts (luxury cruise liners with actual yachts stuck on the side) were moored up in the Grand Canal.
 Apparently for the likes of George Clooney and Madonna.

-The Eurocamp staff were all very helpful and the few extras we ordered with the holiday (rumble truck, towels, and welcome pack) made packing and the stay just that little but better.
+The Eurocamp staff were all very helpful and the few extras we ordered with the holiday (rumble truck, towels, and welcome pack) made packing and the stay just that little bit better.
 They had also sent through a free beach bag and a couple of water pistols before we left, which was a nice touch.

-In all it was an excellent holiday, as well as saving £1000s over hotels or apartments, and we shall certainly be considering a holiday with Eurocamp again.
+In all, it was an excellent holiday, as well as saving £1000s over hotels or apartments, and we shall certainly be considering a holiday with Eurocamp again.